|Class room:||ms210, ms310, vac006, vac108, vac 205|

 Also, any form of complication will not excuse your missing a deadline.
 School policy is that the necessary tools are supplied even if they are not to your liking.

-Office Hours are scheduled for 60 minutes after class in the room where the class is given.
-It is best to send me an e-mail on the day before to increase the probability that I will be there.
+Office Hours are scheduled for 60 minutes before class in MS208 by appointment only.
+It is best to send me an e-mail message on the day before to increase the probability that I will be there.
 Send a reminder message even if we discuss making an appointment directly.

 Hours are usually by appointment but if you chance to find me, I should be able to help you right away.
 MS-208 is a good place to meet.